DeepLearningDoctor/DeepLearningDoctor/README.md

 - 🩺 Hi, I’m a medical doctor @DeepLearningDoctor with 7 years clinical experience
 - 👀 I’m interested in medical technologies, data science and AI in medicine.
-- 🌱 I’m currently learning Deep learning techniques in Medical Imaging
+- 🌱 I’m currently learning Deep learning techniques in Cardiac MRI Medical Imaging
 - 💞️ I’m looking to collaborate on AI projects related to healthcare
 - 📫 How to reach me drsandeep.iitdelhi@gmail.com